-Year 2 Year 3 Year 4-10 Community Outcomes Level of Service Statement Performance Measure Year 1 Target Target Target Target Resolution of urgent call-outs: from the time the local authority receives notification to the time that service personnel confirm resolution of the fault or interruption.
+Community Outcomes Level of Service Statement Performance Measure Year 1 Target assessment to set a new baseline and targets for future years.
+Historically HDC have not been able to produce a statistically reliable result for this measure due to insufficient water meters across the network.
+Year 2 Target Year 3 Target Year 4-10 Target DIA Non-Financial performance Measure 3: (fault response times) Where the local authority attends a call-out in response to a fault or unplanned interruption to its networked reticulation system, the following median response times measured: a) Attendance for urgent call-outs: from the time the local authority receives notification to the time that service personnel reach the site, and Overall 95% Achievement Rate. b) Resolution of urgent call-outs: from the time the local authority receives notification to the time that service personnel confirm resolution of the fault or interruption.
 Urgent - 1 Hour response time to site.
 1 hour 1 hour 1 hour c) Attendance for non-urgent call-outs: from the time the local authority receives notification to the time that service personnel reach the site, and Urgent - 2 Hour restoration of service.
 2 hour 2 hour 2 hour d) Resolution of non-urgent call-outs: from the time the local authority receives notification to the time that service personnel confirm resolution of the fault or interruption.
 Non-urgent - 3 days response time to site.
-3 days 3 days 3 days Non-urgent - 7 days call resolution 7 days 7 days 7 days DIA Non-Financial performance Measure 4: (customer satisfaction) Count expressed per 1000 connections per annum 3 The total number of complaints received by the local authority about any of the following: a) Drinking water clarity b) Drinking water taste c) Drinking water odour d) Drinking water pressure or flow e) Continuity of supply, and f) The local authorities response to any of these issues.
+3 days 3 days 3 days Non-urgent - 7 days call resolution 7 days 7 days 7 days

+Community Outcomes Level of Service Statement Performance Measure Year 1 Target Year 2 Target Year 3 Target Year 4-10 Target DIA Non-Financial performance Measure 4: (customer satisfaction) The total number of complaints received by the local authority about any of the following: a) Drinking water clarity b) Drinking water taste c) Drinking water odour d) Drinking water pressure or flow e) Continuity of supply, and f) The local authorities response to any of these issues.
 Expressed per 1000 connections to the local authority's networked reticulation system.
-(Current Baseline = 1 complaint per 1,000 connections) 3 3

-Level of Service Year 1 Year 2 Year 3 Year 4-10 Community Outcomes Statement Performance Measure Target Target Target Target DIA Non-performance Measure 5: (demand management The average consumption of drinking water per day per resident within the territorial authority district.
-410 Ltr per day per resident 410 410 410
+Count expressed per 1000 connections per annum (Current Baseline = 200 complaints per 1,000 connections) Note: This measure defines a complaint as any call received relating to those factors opposite.
+Where a single issue is identified and multiple calls are received for that issue, all calls are now recorded against this measure.
+Formally it would have been recorded as 1 single issue.
+These may or may not lead to a request for service.
+200 200 DIA Non-performance Measure 5: (demand management The average consumption of drinking water per day per resident within the territorial authority district.
+670 Ltr per day per resident Note: This value reflects district wide usage and includes usage, network losses and customer side losses.
+670 670 670